Financial management to help unlock business growth

 Entering the growth phase will require a change in mindset from you as the business owner.
 When starting out your focus is on product/service development and market fit.
 However, with your business proven to work, you'll need to concentrate on 3 areas of strategic direction.

 You'll have probably taken on employees meaning they will be doing some of the work and servicing customer's needs.
 So now you'll need to develop a clear strategy to scale up in a sustainable manner.
 What is your vision and mission?
 Why does the business exist?
 How much will you grow over the next 5+ years and what will you action to achieve that expansion?

 A huge part of business is about hiring the right personnel and managing them carefully.
 As you expand, your business will become increasingly reliant on your workforce.
 They are the ones who will implement the strategy to generate sales and make customers happy.
-This means you'll need to dedicate time and attention to hiring the right people who fit within the culture of your business as well as employee retention strategies.
+This means you'll need to dedicate time and attention to hiring the right people who fit within your culture as well as employee retention strategies to keep hold of your best people.

 Finally, keep a firm hold on these two financial areas.
 Your margins will determine if you should alter prices or look to reduce costs.
 Review your cash position regularly to help you manage investment decisions and payments.
 This means undertaking cashflow forecasts to anticipate your working capital requirements not just today, but in the future as well.